Omkar-Pomendkar/Excel/README.md

 20)	Calender to Row – unpivot Column
 21)	Web Scraping by Entering Link basic Anonymous
 22)	Filter XML helps us to Extract Text from Sentences
+23) IN Options add in Data Analysis Tools Kit